outernetcouncil/federation/docs/REFERENCE.md

 - Efficient data structures and algorithms for managing time-series data
 - Support for streaming updates to handle real-time changes in network conditions
-- Optimization techniques for service option generation and evaluation
+- Optimization techniques for [Service Option](GLOSSARY.md#key-concepts) generation and evaluation

 ## 3.9.
 Interoperability and Standards